Blog

-Everything about functional and automation!
+Everything about manual, functional, and automated functional testing!
 What is functional testing?
-How to combine it with automated testing?
+How to leverage AI agents to maximize outcomes?
 Deliver unmatched quality with Abstracta!

 While manual and automated functional tests serve different purposes in the software development cycle, they are both necessary to make high-quality software possible.

-In this article, we’ll dive deep into functional testing, the key differences with automated functional testing, and how to work them in tandem to produce high-quality software.
+In this article, we’ll dive deep into functional testing, the key differences between manual and automated functional testing, and how AI agents expand testing capabilities to deliver high-quality software.

 Want the best of human expertise?